-Whether you’re hosting a dinner, bringing a dish, or looking to create the perfect wine and cheese pairing, a charcuterie board makes for a perfect addition.
-So if you’ve never made one before (or you’re just looking for new ideas), we’ve created a helpful guide and list of ideas, just for you.
+Whether you’re hosting a dinner, bringing a dish to a friend’s house, or looking to create the perfect wine and cheese pairing, a charcuterie board makes for a perfect addition.
+If you’ve never made one before (or you’re just looking for new ideas), we’ve created a helpful guide and list of ideas, just for you.

-A charcuterie (pronounced “shar – koo – tuh – ree”) board is an arranged spread of meats, cheeses, fruit, and nuts.
+A charcuterie board is an arranged spread of meats, cheeses, fruit, and nuts.
 Small seasonal decorations can also be added to the arrangement.
 Charcuterie boards often make excellent appetizers or wine pairings.

 Looking for step-by-step directions on how to put together a charcuterie spread perfect for any occasion?
 First, start with finding your supplies.